 Photography by Brian Moody

 As a teenager Khaled al-Berry belonged to the radical Egyptian Islamist group, el-Gama’a al-Islamiya.
-Now he is a writer and living in London.
-Khaled published his book in 2009 : ‘Life Is More Beautiful Than Paradise: A Jihadist’s Own Story’.
+A former BBC journalist, he is now editor-in-chief of dotMSR, a mutlimedia website.
+In 2009 Khaled published his book, ‘Life Is More Beautiful Than Paradise: A Jihadist’s Own Story’.

 I was not attracted to the radicals’ brand of religion; I was attracted to them as people.
 I was 14 and the first time I knew one of them, we were playing football and he was a very decent person who took care of people around him.
 We built up a relationship as human beings.
 Then we started talking about religion and going to the mosque.
 This was 1986 and Egyptian society was not religious.
 We created a new way of looking at life which stated that this life is very short and real life is after death.
 They taught us that Islam means you can’t argue about text because the text is what God said.